networkempire-55467-sclack-com/datacenters/_site/README.md

 3. Send your content suggestions or proposed revisions to the OMB Office of the Federal Chief Information Officer via email to [ofcio@omb.eop.gov](mailto:ofcio@omb.eop.gov).
 Please note that all comments received will be posted publicly on this page.

+Comments must be received on or before December 26, 2018.

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):